 Please contact your Senior HR Partner prior to extending a verbal offer of employment.
 Offers of employment, including starting salaries and other terms, are coordinated through Human Resources.
 No offer of employment is binding upon the University until it is confirmed in writing to the candidate by Human Resources.

-If an internal candidate is offered a position, the hiring supervisor may not contact the individual’s current supervisor until after the internal candidate has advised the current supervisor.
-A hiring supervisor is expected to preserve an internal candidate’s confidentiality unless otherwise authorized by the candidate.
-It is the right, as well as the responsibility, of the applicant to notify the current supervisor of a pending offer.
+It is the responsibility of the internal applicant to notify the current supervisor of a pending offer.
 An internal candidate who accepts another position in the University must provide the current department with a minimum of two weeks advance notice before transfer to the new position.
 Exceptions may be made by agreement of the current and new departments.

 Subject to the terms of Employment Categories policy, employees retain their original start date with no break in service when moving to other University positions.
 However, changes in benefits may occur when a current employee moves between University positions if there is a change in benefit eligibility associated with the new position.